KSVSC/Proxy-Server/README.md

 ## multi-threaded HTTP proxy server, which can handle and serve many requests, using sockets.

--Run both scripts to simulate the two ends.
+<br>-Run both scripts to simulate the two ends.
--Run them multiple times to simulate many servers and clients.
+<br>-Run them multiple times to simulate many servers and clients.